rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ---
-title: Switching from Sprockets to Webpacker
+title: Switching from Sprockets to Webpack
 author: Ross Kaffenberger
 published: false
-summary: Lessons learned from adopting Webpack in an existing Rails application
+summary: Challenges and lessons learned while adopting the Webpacker gem
 descrption: In this post, we describe the challenges we faced while replacing the Rails asset pipeline with Webpack, how we solved those issues, and what we learned along the way.
 pull_image: 'blog/stock/denisse-leon-mixer-board-unsplash.jpg'
 pull_image_caption: Photo by Denisse Leon on Unsplash